Smoothie bowls- an easy healthy way to start your morning

 Here is a short guideline to get an understanding about the quantities (for 1 person):

-A cup of liquid- filtered water, almond milk (make sure if you buy from the shop, that the ingredients list states just water, almonds, sea salt), coconut milk (use half a cup or less and rest water), unsweetened coconut water (skip fruit if you use this)
+A cup of liquid- filtered water, almond milk (make sure if you buy from the shop, that the ingredients list states just water, almonds, sea salt- but you can also easily make almond milk yourself at home), coconut milk (use half a cup or less and rest water), unsweetened coconut water (skip fruit if you use this)

 Handful of greens